huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 # Method with flask

-flask is already in Raspberry Pi.
+flask and related packages are already in Raspberry Pi.
 Super!

-In other systems, install flask with "apt install python3-flask python3-flask-api" or  "pip install --upgrade Flask"
+In other systems, install flask with "apt install python3-flask python3-flask-api" or  "pip install --upgrade Flask".
+Maybe you should install something else.

 ## website with HTML